Shop Pickup or Delivery:

-When people talk about high potency edibles, they are often looking for powerful, long-lasting effects.
+When people talk about high potency edibles, they’re looking for powerful, long-lasting effects.
 But really what makes an edible “high potency”?

 Here’s a quick overview: